 This is a trick question.
 CBD cannot get you high.
 Usually, people new to the world of CBD assume it can get you high since it is found within the cannabis plant.
 Cannabidiol, or CBD, is non-intoxicating.
 You cannot get high off of any CBD dose, no matter how much you take.

-There is no one-size-fits-all dosage for CBD.
+There is no one-size-fits-all dosage for CBD oil products.
 Factors need to be considered despite a CBD oil product having directions for use.

 Current Drug Safety: https://pubmed.ncbi.nlm.nih.gov/22129319/